MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-prepare.md

 - HoloLens 2
 ---

-# Prepare - Cloud connected Guide
+# Deployment Guide – Cloud connected HoloLens 2 deployment at scale with Remote Assist - Prepare

 By the end of this article you will have set up Azure AD, MDM, and understand more about using Azure AD accounts and network requirements.
 This section of the guide will help you and your organization get prepared to deploy HoloLens 2 to the cloud and use Dynamics 365 Remote Assist.
 It will go over the importance of each piece of your infrastructure as well as providing links to guides to help you set up those pieces as needed.